Moate: Culture and heritage

+Tuar Ard Arts Centre is a community-lead project which opened in October 2000.
+The centre has tiered seating in an auditorium that seats 173 people.

-The former gaol, part of the old courthouse, now contains a small museum housing artefacts found in the area dating from the Stone Age through to the modern era.
+The former gaol, part of the old courthouse, contains a small museum housing artefacts found in the area dating from the Stone Age through to the modern era.
 The main building of the old courthouse has been renovated into a public library.

-A 17th Century ruined Quaker Meetinghouse stands in the centre of the town, the Church of St. Patrick serves as the Catholic parish church and the Church of St. Mary is the local Church of Ireland church.
-A second Catholic Church, the Church of the Immaculate Conception, stands to the north of the town.
+A 17th-century ruined Quaker Meetinghouse stands in the centre of the town, the Church of St. Patrick serves as the Catholic parish church and the Church of St. Mary is the local Church of Ireland church.
+A second Catholic church, the Church of the Immaculate Conception, stands to the north of the town.

 Transport

 Bus

 Bus Éireann and Irish Citylink operate Dublin–Galway bus routes that service Moate.

 Rail

 The disused Moate railway station was built by the Midland Great Western Railway to connect Dublin and Galway and opened on 1 August 1851.
 It closed for goods traffic on 2 December 1974, and closed for passenger traffic on 27 January 1987.
 Parts of the film The First Great Train Robbery (1979) were filmed on the local railway.
 The crew of about 150 actors, extras, and production team, spent around two weeks in and around Moate filming.
 The cast of the movie stayed at the Royal Hoey Hotel during this time.
 The train station depicted as "Ashford" is actually Moate Station.